HACKERALERT/Picocrypt/README.md

 # Stargazers
 How's Picocrypt doing?
 Take a look below to find out.
 [![Stargazers over time](https://starchart.cc/HACKERALERT/Picocrypt.svg)](https://starchart.cc/HACKERALERT/Picocrypt)

-# Contribution
-If you find a bug or have a feature request, please contact me or create an Issue.
-I'm open to collaborators and all sorts of contributions are appreciated.
-If you find a security issue, please follow the instructions <a href="Security.md">here</a> to report it.

-If you are multilingual and you know a language in which Picocrypt hasn't been translated into yet, I would love to have your help translating this page as well as Picocrypt's interface.
-The more languages, the more welcoming!

 # Donations
 If you find Picocrypt useful, please consider tipping my <a href="https://paypal.me/evanyiwensu">PayPal</a>.
 I'm providing this software completely free of charge, and would love to have some supporters that will motivate me to continue my work on Picocrypt.